logachu/swizzler/TDD.md

 1. **Feasibility:** Can configuration-driven approach handle arbitrary nested data?
 2. **Expressiveness:** Are schema and template formats sufficient for real use cases?
-3. **Performance:** Do transformation and rendering perform adequately?
-4. **Completeness:** Can all stated requirements be met?
+3. **Completeness:** Can all stated requirements be met?

 **Success Criteria:**
 - ✅ Implement 3+ real-world use cases with only configuration changes
 - ✅ Support all required data types and operations
 - ✅ Demonstrate nested structures (3+ levels deep)
-- ✅ Validate template engine expressiveness (conditional, computed fields)
+- ✅ Validate template engine expressiveness (jsonpath expressions, conditionals, computed fields)
-- ✅ Automated test suite with expected output validation
+- ✅ Test suite that validates against expected output

 ---